-On September 30, 2019 (the "Closing Date"), the Company obtained an unsecured credit facility in an aggregate principal amount up to \$50.0 million (the "Credit Facility") through its wholly owned subsidiaries, Medpace, Inc., as borrower (the "Borrower"), and Medpace IntermediateCo, Inc., as guarantor (the "Guarantor").
+On September 30, 2019 (the "Closing Date"), the Company obtained an unsecured credit facility in an aggregate principal amount up to \$50.0 million (as amended from time to time, the "Credit Facility") through its wholly owned subsidiaries, Medpace, Inc., as borrower (the "Borrower"), and Medpace IntermediateCo, Inc., as guarantor (the "Guarantor").

 On the Closing Date, the Borrower and lender entered into a Loan Agreement (the "Loan Agreement") providing for the Credit Facility, and the Guarantor executed a Guaranty Agreement providing for its guarantee of the payment and performance of the obligations under the Loan Agreement.
 The Loan Agreement provides that outstanding balances under the Credit Facility will bear interest at a rate of LIBOR plus 100 basis points (1.00%).
-The Loan Agreement also provides that the Credit Facility will expire in 364 days from the Closing Date.
-On March 30, 2020, the Company amended the credit facility to extend its expiration date to March 31, 2021 and add provisions for alternative interest rates when certain interbank market offered rates are not available.
+On March 30, 2020, the Company amended the Credit Facility to extend its expiration date to March 31, 2021 and add provisions for alternative interest rates when certain interbank market offered rates are not available.
+On March 29, 2021 the Company amended the Credit Facility expiration date to March 31, 2022.
+On December 27, 2021, the Company entered into Amendment No. 3 to the Credit Facility, which extends the expiration date of the revolving credit note to March 31, 2023 and adds provisions for alternative rates of interest as a result of global reference rate initiatives and removes the ability to obtain advances in any currency other than U.S. Dollars.
+After the LIBOR cessation date of December 31, 2021, the Credit Facility will bear interest at a rate of the sum of The Secured Overnight Financing Rate (SOFR) and the benchmark replacement adjustment plus 100 basis points (1.00%).